wyzjack/wyzjack.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a 5th-year Ph.D. candidate in Computer Engineering at [Northeastern Unversity](https://www.northeastern.edu/) (NEU).
 I am supervised by Prof. [Yun Raymond Fu](http://www1.ece.neu.edu/~yunfu/) and I am a member of [SmileLab](https://fulab.sites.northeastern.edu/).
-My research mainly focuses on LLM, Multimodal LLM and anomaly detection
+My research mainly focuses on LLM, Multimodal LLM and anomaly detection.

 My ultimate goal of AI related research is to reach AI consciousness safely, which might help human beings escape the earth and explore the universe.